 NWCG Certification Workflow

-This page outlines the steps required to certify an NWCG course.
-It assumes the course has already been created or revised by NWCG Training (with the help of SMEs) and is ready to be certified.
-The process outlined here applies to the majority of NWCG’s courses.
+This page outlines the steps required to certify an NWCG course for interagency use.
 Some courses may utilize a modified version of this certification process.

 1. Course Steward